Photo Provided by Augie Malson; CC

 The idea of strategic sourcing centricity believes that it is important to understand the way managers make decisions.
 When managers make well informed decisions, strategic sourcing centricity will align a firm”s goals and needs to its procurement strategic sourcing functions (Eltantawy & Giunipero, 2013).

-Strategic sourcing is defined by researchers Reham A. Eltantawy & Larry best online casino Giunipero in three ways (2013):
+Strategic sourcing is defined by researchers Reham A. Eltantawy & Larry Giunipero in three ways (2013):

 - The firm chooses to make products in-house or buy products throughout a supply chain.